 Cora Neumann was raised in Bozeman by her mom, a homemaker, and her step-father, a union carpenter.
 She and her husband are raising their two teenage children there, surrounded by four generations of family.

 In Montana, even in the face of adversity, we step up and we get things done.
 I have a record of delivering for families in underserved and rural communities – especially protecting access to health care and our public lands.
-This last year, I did everything I could to get our state open again safely so we could get back to work.
+Over the past two years, I’ve done everything possible to get our state open again safely so we could get back to work.
 I worked tirelessly to get families the resources they needed, and that’s exactly what I’ll continue to do as your next representative.